mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Bureaucracy whose names are known to billions.

 The Imperial Colonial Office
-The Colonial Office (usually abbreviated ICO) administers ‘colonial territories’, a catch–all term for Imperial possessions and worlds that are being opened up for colonization.
+The Colonial Office (usually abbreviated ICO) administers 'colonial territories', a catch–all term for Imperial possessions and worlds that are being opened up for colonization.
 As such, its main areas of interest are along the borders.
 However, it is also responsible for overseeing areas within the Imperium such as prison worlds, reserve